Luis Fonsi: Film and television appearances

+Fonsi has been featured as a coach on three versions of The Voice worldwide.
+From 2015 to 2016, he was a coach on The Voice Chile.
+From 2019 to 2020, he was a coach on La Voz America, winning the 2019 season with his artist Jeidimar Rijos.
+In 2019, and again from 2021 to 2024, Fonsi was a coach on La Voz Spain, winning the 2023 season with his artist Elsa Tortonda.

+In 2024, Fonsi voiced the main character in the Dominican animated film Captain Avispa.

+In 2026, he will debut as a coach on La Voz Kids Spain.

 Personal life

 In 2003, Fonsi started to become romantically interested in actress Adamari López, who, as a Univision artist and fellow Puerto Rican, constantly found herself near Fonsi.
 That same year, Fonsi released the song "Abrazar la vida" ("To Embrace the Life"), off the eponymous album.
 The song would later become one of López's favorites.

 During 2005, Fonsi was in the middle of an international tour that was abruptly cancelled when López was diagnosed with cancer.
 Fonsi promised to stay by her side, and traveled with her to Mexico, Miami, and Puerto Rico for various treatment and work-related trips.
 She had been in remission since 2006.

 On June 3, 2006, Fonsi and Adamari López were married in a religious ceremony in Guaynabo, Puerto Rico, attended by many celebrities including Joey Fatone, Charytín Goyco, Ednita Nazario and Carlos Ponce, as well as his brother Jean Rodríguez.
 On November 8, 2010, they officially divorced.